ibm-cloud-docs/Cloudant/local/install.md

 -  The minimum requirements include four cores and eight threads, such as Xeon E3-1270 V2, 8 GB of RAM and 1-GB network.
 -  For larger implementations, verify that your  environment meets the minimum requirements:
-   - 12 cores and 24 threads, such as dual Xeon E5 2620 and 64 GB of RAM
+   - 12 cores and 24 threads, such as dual Xeon E5 2620 and 64 GB of RAM.
-   - Local SSD drives to meet data volume requirements    for your usage
+   - Local SSD drives to meet data volume requirements    for your usage.
-   - 1-GB network
+   - 1-GB network.

 Disk space requirements for the data vary based on how much data you want to store.
 At minimum, the standard per-node storage